 Q: Why can’t I export swim structured workouts or sync them to Garmin Connect?

 A: TrainingPeaks reports that this is a limitation on current swim devices and that a solution is coming.
 In the meantime, we have manually created 80/20 swim workouts for you to export and use on your device in our 80/20 Workout Library.
 To clarify, you can sync completed workouts to TrainingPeaks and Garmin Connect, just not structured workouts.

-Q: My thresholds recently changed, and I updated my 80/20 zones in TrainingPeaks using the instructions in this document.
-The workouts on my device still display the old zones.
+Q: My thresholds or intensity type recently changed, and I updated my 80/20 zones in TrainingPeaks using the instructions in this document.
+The workouts on my device still display the old zones or previous intensity type.
 Why?